kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 {% endhighlight %}

 In addition to the data-processing jobs, a new cron-job was implemented to track custom database table metrics, like table and index size as well as number of rows.
-Implemented as Python program, it obtains table statistics from PostgreSQL by SQL query, and pushes them as custom metrics to the pushgateway similarly to the data-processing jobs.
+Implemented as Python program, it obtains table statistics from PostgreSQL by SQL query, and pushes them as custom metrics to the pushgateway.

 ## dealing with infrequent events as metrics
 While most components of WDQMS, like request rate or memory consumption, continously update metrics, the data-processing jobs only update their metrics as often as they are invoked, which can range from 30 minutes to 24 hours, well above the 15 second scrape-interval used by Prometheus.
-This presents a curiousity when interpreting the metric, as Prometheus continously scrapes a largely unchanged metric, giving potentially misleading information to an uninformed analyst.
+This presents a curiosity when interpreting the metric, as Prometheus continously scrapes a largely unchanged metric, giving potentially misleading information to an uninformed analyst.

 The figure underneath exemplifies the issue.
 Only the y-axis represents the duration of the cron-job, whereas the offset on the x-axis,